Pruthviraju88/T20_WC_2022_Analysis/README.md

   data analysis and dashboarding using DAX.

 - Dashboarding:
-  Craeted final dashboard using Power BI visuals.
+  Created final dashboard using Power BI visuals.

 # Tools Used
  - Data Collection : Using _BrightData Website ( in which JavaScript is coded )_